TheSpaghettiDetective/obico-server/docs/jetson_guide.md

 1. Run
 ```
 git clone https://github.com/LyricPants66133/Jetson_TSD_Fullinstall.git && sudo sh Jetson_TSD_Fullinstall/jetson_TSD_install.sh
 ```
 2. Boot up your favorite streaming service and get a hot drink.
-This can take a long time.
+This can a while.

-3. Reboot your Jetson to make sure evrything is running well: `sudo reboot`
+3. Reboot your Jetson to make sure everything is running well: `sudo reboot`

 You can then follow the remaining steps by following the instructions in [README.md].